A Unified Approach for Maximizing Continuous DR-submodular Functions: Online DR-submodular optimization under bandit or semi-bandit feedback

 The second is the stochastic setting, where the environment chooses a function $F: \C{K} \to \B{R}$ and a stochastic value oracle $\hat{F}$.
 In each iteration $n$, the agent chooses a point $\z_n$ in the feasible set $\C{K}$, receives the reward $(\hat{F}(\z_n))_n$ by querying the oracle at $z_n$ and observes this reward.
 Here the outer subscript $n$ indicates that the result of querying the oracle at time $n$, since the oracle is stochastic.
 The goal is to choose the sequence of actions that minimize the following notion of expected $\alpha$-regret.

-\if 0 In the full-information feedback setting, at each iteration when the agent observes $F_n$, it may be allowed to query the value of $\nabla F_n$ or maybe $F_n$ at any number of arbitrary points within the feasible set. \fi Further, two feedback models are considered -- bandit and semi-bandit feedback.
+Further, two feedback models are considered -- bandit and semi-bandit feedback.
 In the bandit feedback setting, the agent only observes the value of the function $F_n$ at the point $\z_n$.
 In the semi-bandit setting, the agent has access to a gradient oracle instead of a value oracle and observes $\hat{G}(\z_n)$ at the point $\z_n$, where $\hat{G}$ is an unbiased estimator of $\nabla F$.

 In unstructured multi-armed bandit problems, any regret bound for the adversarial setup could be translated into bounds for the stochastic setup.
 However, having a non-trivial correlation between the actions of different arms complicates the relation between the stochastic and adversarial settings.
 Even in linear bandits, the relation between adversarial linear bandits and stochastic linear bandits is not trivial. (e.g. see Section~29 in~\cite{lattimore2020bandit}) While it is intuitively reasonable to assume that the optimal regret bounds for the stochastic case are better than that of the adversarial case, such a result is not yet proven for DR-submodular functions.
 Thus, while the cases of bandit feedback has been studied in the adversarial setup, the results do not reduce to stochastic setup.
 We also note that in the cases where there are adversarial setup results, this paper finds that the results in the stochastic setup achieve improved regret bounds (See Table 3 in Supplementary for the comparison).